On the stochastic behaviour of optional processes up to random times: First examples

-\begin{rem} It was already hinted out in the discussion at Subsection \ref{subsec: canon pair} that the canonical pair $(K, L)$ associated with a random time may be such that $\prob \bra{K_\infty < 1} > 0$ holds and $L$ fails to be a true martingale.
-Indeed, in the context of Proposition \ref{prop: pair for max}, $M = L$ can be freely chosen to be a strict local martingale in the terminology of \cite{MR1478722}; furthermore, $\prob \bra{K_\infty < 1} = \prob \bra{L^*_\infty < \infty} = 1$. \end{rem}
+\begin{rem} It was already hinted out in the discussion at Section~\ref{subsec: canon pair} that the canonical pair $(K, L)$ associated with a random time may be such that $\prob[K_\infty< 1] > 0$ holds; additionally, $L$ may fail to be a true martingale.
+Indeed, in the context of Proposition~\ref{prop: pair for max}, $M = L$ can be freely chosen to be a strict local martingale in the terminology of \cite {MR1478722}; furthermore, $\prob[K_\infty< 1] = \prob[L^*_\infty< \infty] = 1$. \end{rem}

-\begin{rem} Recall the set $\Sl$ from Subsection \ref{subsec: num property}.
-Specializing to the setting of Proposition \ref{prop: pair for max}, let $\rho$ be the time of maximum of a nonnegative local martingale $M$ on $\basisp$ with $M_0 = 1$, $M^*$ having continuous paths and $\lim_{t \to \infty} M_t = 0$, all holding $\prob$-a.s.
-In this case, and since $K_\rho = 1 - 1 / M_\rho$, we obtain from Proposition \ref{prop: num prof of L} that $\expecp [S_\rho \such M_\rho] \leq M_\rho$ for all $S \in \Sl$.
-This result is quite interesting --- it states that \emph{no matter} what the level of $M$ at its maximum, no other nonnegative supermartingale with unit initial value is expected to lie above that.
+\begin{rem} Recall the set $\Sl$ from Section~\ref{subsec: num property}.
+Specialising to the setting of Proposition~\ref{prop: pair for max}, let $\rho$ be the time of maximum of $M \in\mathcal{L}_0$.
+In this case, and since $K_\rho= 1 - 1 / M_\rho$, we obtain from Proposition~\ref{prop: num prof of L} that $\expec_\prob[S_\rho| M_\rho] \leq M_\rho$ for all $S \in\Sl$.
+This result is quite interesting---it states that \emph{no matter} what the level of $M$ at its maximum, no other nonnegative super-martingale with unit initial value is expected to lie above that.